starnight/STM32F4/FreeRTOS-MicroHTTPServer/Readme.md

 4. Flash to STM32F407: ``` make flash ```

-5. Reset the power of STM32F4-Discovery.

-6. Get a terminal connected with the right UART settings to USART6 on STM32F407.
+5. Get a terminal connected with the right UART settings to USART2 on STM32F407.
 (115200 baud rate, 8 data bits, 1 stop bit, no parity check and non-flow control.)

-7. Press any key and it will echo.
+6. Get a ESP8266 connected with the right UART settings to USART6 on STM32F407.
+(115200 baud rate, 8 data bits, 1 stop bit, no parity check and non-flow control.)

+7. Reset the power of STM32F4-Discovery.

+8. Wait the Micro HTTP Server being started.
+Then use a browser to browse the defined web pages or web APIs.